 The Commit step may not seem necessary when you're looking at a single mailing.
 But if you have multiple draft mailings, they can't all use the same receipt numbers.
 The Commit step enables the draft mailing to "claim" the receipt numbers it needs.

-You can commit the receipt numbers to this mailing by clicking the button you see above, on the list of draft mailings.
+You can commit the receipt numbers to this mailing by clicking the Commit? button for the draft mailing.
 Or, you can click into the mailing (by clicking on the mailing name on the far left), click on step 4 (shown below), and then click the Commit receipts button there.

 Here is how you can get to Step 4 in the mailing:

-...where you will see the Receipt Numbers section, which contains the button:
+...where you will see the Receipt Numbers section, which contains the Commit receipts button:

 What happens to a receipt number once it has been committed?